-If you have asthma you are not alone.
+If your child has asthma, he or she is not alone.
 In the United States, asthma affects 25 million people.
+It is the most common chronic disease of childhood.
+Today, over 6 million children have asthma.
 Asthma, also known as reactive airway disease, is defined as a chronic lung condition with: